bropedio/brave-new-world/BNW-post-2.1-modifications-main/ips/altpatches-readme.txt

 -new_game_plus (Bropedio)
 Randomizes the player's party whenever the option to select characters is present.
 Only a single party leader is selectable.

--notitle (Ryo_Hazuki)
-Remove the custom splash screen to restore compatibility with real hardware.

 -notext_noswitch (Sir Fig Newton)
 Removes all dialogue from the game except when a choice need to be made and contents of chests.
 (Not intended for an initial playtrough).